thomasgauvin/cloudflare-workers-with-prisma-postgres/README.md

 ## Troubleshooting

-* To connect to Prisma Postgres when developing locally using `wrangler dev`, you must disabled WARP.
+* To connect to Prisma Postgres when developing locally using `wrangler dev`, you must disable [WARP](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/).